 It was later sold to Jim Beam in 1987 and then to a group of investors.
 The investors decided to salvage what they could, since most of the distillery had fallen into disrepair.

-They sold a lot of the materials online, right up until 2008, when the economic crash made salvaging almost obsolete.
+They sold a lot of the materials online, right up until 2008.
+Then the economic crash made salvaging almost obsolete.
 They abandoned the distillery, and once again, it was left to fall apart.

-That was until 2013, when it was rescued by Peristyle LLC, a group who wanted to restore the distillery and give it another chance to create some amazing Whiskey.
+That was until 2013, when it was rescued by Peristyle LLC.
+The group who wanted to restore the distillery and give it another chance to create some amazing Whiskey.

 Headed up by the first female Master Distiller in Kentucky, Marianne Barnes, the distillery, now known as Castle and Key, has risen one more time.

 The group had originally aimed for 2015, but things were much worse than they expected.

 Now, it is set to re-open on September 19th 2018 after a lot of work was done to restore it to its former glory.